-Principal Permitted Uses: Multiple long term dwelling units; home occupations; light agriculture; community gardens; visitor-serving facilities shown with an asterisk () or an asterisk-B (B) on the Mendocino Town Plan Land Use Map; second residential dwelling units, limited in size to 900 square feet; storm water management on 12,000 square feet or smaller.
+Permitted Uses: Multiple long term dwelling units; home occupations; light agriculture; community gardens; Visitor Serving Facilities shown with an asterisk () or an asterisk-B (B) on the Mendocino Town Land Use Map; second residential dwelling units, limited in size to 900 square feet.

-Conditional Uses: Public and semi-public uses; Cottage Industries; Single Unit Rentals; storm water management on more than 12,000 square feet.
+Conditional Uses: Public and semi-public uses; Cottage Industries; Single Unit Rentals.

-Development Requirements: Minimum new parcel lot size of 12,000 square feet.
-One primary dwelling unit and one second residential dwelling unit allowed on any new or existing parcel and multiple.
-Multiple family units allowed subject to minimum site area and limitations as follows:

-(a) Parcels Lots 12,000 square feet in size or less: 6,000 sq. ft. for first unit; and 3,000 sq. ft. for each additional unit.

-(b) Parcels Lots greater than 12,000 square feet in size: 6,000 sq. ft. for first unit; 3,000 sq. ft. each for units two through five; and 6,000 sq. ft. for each additional unit.
+Development Requirements: Minimum new lot size of 12,000 square feet.
+One primary dwelling unit and one second residential dwelling unit allowed on any new or existing parcel.
+Multiple family units allowed subject to minimum site area and limitations as follows: (a) Lots 12,000 square feet in size or less: 6,000 sq. ft. for first unit; and 3,000 sq. ft. for each additional unit. (b) Lots greater than 12,000 square feet in size: 6,000 sq. ft. for first unit; 3,000 sq. ft. each for units two through five; and 6,000 sq. ft. for each additional unit.
+Total lot coverage not to exceed 25 percent of the parcel area.